 How is Zika virus infection diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
 Tell him if you have traveled recently.
 Also tell him if you are pregnant or think you are pregnant.
-Your blood, urine, or saliva may be tested for infection.
+Your blood and urine may be tested for infection.

 How is Zika virus treated?